Fifteen Tense Tales. One Sleepless Night.

-In this collection of sixteen tales Karl Drinkwater sews flesh onto the bones of our worst fears whilst revisiting some of horror’s classic settings, such as the teen party, the boat in trouble, the thing in the cellar, the haunted museum, the ghost in the machine, and the urban legends that come true.
+In this collection of fifteen tales Karl Drinkwater sews flesh onto the bones of our worst fears whilst revisiting some of horror’s classic settings, such as the teen party, the boat in trouble, the thing in the cellar, the haunted museum, the ghost in the machine, and the urban legends that come true.
 No-one is safe.
 Darkness hides things, no matter how much we strain our eyes.
 And sometimes those things are looking back at us.

 If That Looking Glass Gets Broken